Gromov-Witten Gauge Theory I: The Coherence Theorem

-The weight spaces in the two $\Sym$'s in the RHS above are finitely generated, and vanish for negative weights.
-Since $\mc{V}$ is finite rank, it follows that the $(\Cs)^V$-invariants in the RHS are finitely-generated.
-Moreover, because we have assumed that the fixed-point weights of $\mc{V}$ grow linearly, with positive coefficients, the $(\Cs)^V$-invariants in the RHS vanish if $N_u$ and $N_l$ lie outside some finite range. \end{proof}
+The vector spaces in the two $\Sym$s in the RHS above have positive $\Cs_+$-weights.
+Since $\mc{V}$ has finite rank, it follows that the $\mc{G}$-invariants in the RHS are finitely-generated.
+Moreover, since $n_- \sim -\delta$ in $Z$, $n_{+} \gg 0$ if $\delta \gg 0$, so the $\Cs_{+}$-invariants vanish in that case.
+Thus, the $\mc{G}(\pi)$-invariants in the RHS vanish, which implies that the $\mc{G}$-invariants vanish. \end{proof}

-We saw in Section 4 that an admissible complex can be represented as complex of bundles $\mc{V}$ which satisfy the conditions of the lemma.
-(The evaluation, descendant, and index classes are all bounded, and the admissible line $\mc{L}$ supplies the linear growth.)